GJB1: Type X Charcot-Marie-Tooth disease

+Unlike many other types of CMT, CMT1X is known to cause effects in the central nervous system ("CNS") as well as the peripheral nervous system.
+However, it is believed that whether or not an individual experiences CNS effects may depend upon the specific mutation involved, and the more precise shape and function of the mutant protein in question, as some mutant GJB1 proteins have much more functionality than others.

+This condition leads to a number of symptoms, most commonly muscle weakness and sensory problems in the outer extremities of the limbs.
+As a result, muscle atrophy and soft tissue injuries due to delayed nerve transmission can occur.
+In males, due to the hemizygosity of the X-chromosome, the symptoms and issues surrounding X-linked Charcot-Marie-Tooth disease are more prevalent.

 Approximately four hundred mutations of the GJB1 gene have been identified in people with X-linked Charcot-Marie-Tooth disease (CMTX).
 CMTX is predominantly classified with symptoms related to muscle weakness and sensory problems, especially in the outer extremities of the limbs.
 CMTX is the second most common type of CMT (about 10% of all patients) and is transmitted as an x-linked dominant trait.
 It is categorised by the lack of male-to-male transmission of the mutated GJB1 gene and the differences in severity between heterozygous women and hemizygous men, with the later being more severely affected.

 Most of the mutations of the GJB1 gene switch or change a single amino acid in the gap junction (connexin-32) protein, although some may result in a protein of irregular size.
 Some of these mutations also cause hearing loss in patients with CMTX.
 Currently it is unknown how the mutations of the GJB1 gene lead to these specific features of Charcot-Marie-Tooth disease, however it is theorised that the cause is due to the demyelination of nerve cells.
 As a result, transmission rates of nerve communication in the peripheral nervous system are delayed, which in turn would cause irregularities in the normal function of Schwann cells.

 Whilst CMTX is more commonly known to affect the peripheral nervous system some cases have been reported in which there is evidence of demyelination of the central nervous system.
 These abnormalities whilst not presenting any symptoms were identified through nerve impulse and imaging studies, and are believed to also be caused through mutations on the GJB1 gene.